 Most MLA-approved locksmiths can carry out a security assessment of your outbuildings to advise on the type of locks you might need, free of charge.
 If you’re installing security yourself, go to Sold Secure for independently tested and approved products.

-The latest in security technology can offer a high-level deterrent to would-be intruders that can be easily controlled by the homeowner.
+The latest in security technology can offer a high-level deterrent to would-be intruders that can be easily controlled by you.
 This can be integrated with the very latest hi-tech lighting and automation facilities.

 Many intelligent lighting systems come with a holiday mode, which automatically replicates your family’s lighting habits when you go away, so the house appears occupied.
-Perimeter detection can be effective at putting off intruders.
+Or, if you think you'll remember, you can use your smartphone to control your lighting while you're away.
+Perimeter detection can be effective at putting off intruders who might be trying to nose around in your front garden.

 Motion sensors in the garden can be programmed to sound the alarm and raise the garden lights if they are triggered by an unwelcome presence, while automatic gates can be opened and closed at the touch of a button from anywhere in the house.
 Windows can be fitted with vibration sensors, and if one is accidentally left open, a message will appear on a touchscreen panel in the hallway or on a phone, telling you exactly which window it is.